 GeneCards Summary for NRG3 Gene

 NRG3 (Neuregulin 3) is a Protein Coding gene.
-Diseases associated with NRG3 include schizophrenia.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include growth factor activity and transmembrane receptor protein tyrosine kinase activator activity.
+Diseases associated with NRG3 include Hirschsprung Disease 1 and Schizoaffective Disorder.
+Among its related pathways are RET signaling and Agrin Interactions at Neuromuscular Junction.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and receptor tyrosine kinase binding.
 An important paralog of this gene is NRG1.

 Direct ligand for the ERBB4 tyrosine kinase receptor.
 Binding results in ligand-stimulated tyrosine phosphorylation and activation of the receptor.
 Does not bind to the EGF receptor, ERBB2 or ERBB3 receptors.
 May be a survival factor for oligodendrocytes.